+Bunting was a butcher, a carriage examiner and an agent.
 The partnership existing between George Henry Bunting, butchers, Raglan Street, Waterloo, and Robert Law Bunting was dissolved on 1 May 1881.

 George Henry Bunting was a justice of the peace (JP) 1901.
 Deeply concerned about the level of inner city violence, Bunting produced a revolver in the council chambers to demonstrate how this issue should be dealt with.
 Fellow aldermen persuaded him to put the revolver away.

 George Henry Bunting was an alderman on Waterloo Council for two terms in 1897-1902 and 1921-25, representing West Ward.